Riven-Spell/Tetrix/README.md

 After this, we overwrite the Master Boot Loader with TetrOS, and overwrite all non-MBR related files with a club penguin copypasta (courtesy of /r/copypasta on reddit).

-UPDATE:
-I ran this in the latest version of Ubuntu.
-The Master Boot Record gets corrupted, but is otherwise fine.
-It app- ears that it also deletes all non-MBR related files.

-tldr;
-Thanks to security patches, the virus only partially works.